major-phyo-san/vs-extpacks/pythonmlpack.vscpack/README.md

 # README

-Extension pack for Python data science and machine learning.
+Extensions pack for Python data science and machine learning.